Applying for Reception – September 2022

 If your child has an education health and care plan that specifies the school best suited for your child’s needs, contact email@example.com for admissions information.

-Late applications after 15 January 2021, will be processed after those received on time, which could severely reduce your child’s chances of being offered a place at your preferred school.
+Late applications after the deadline, will be processed after those received on time, which could severely reduce your child’s chances of being offered a place at your preferred school.

 To complete the application you will need: